 Portfolio Managers.
 The individuals listed below are jointly and primarily responsible for day to day management of the Fund's portfolio.
 The Fund's lead portfolio manager is David Schiffman, who has served in that capacity since October 2021.
-John Brim is also a member of the investment team that manages the Fund and has served as Co-Portfolio Manager since July 26, 2024.
+John Brim is also a member of the investment team that manages the Fund and has served as Co-Portfolio Manager since October 18, 2024.

 David Schiffman Portfolio Manager.
-David Schiffman has been Portfolio Manager at the Sub-Advisor since July 26, 2024.
-Mr. Schiffman was previously a Portfolio Manager at Aquila Investment Management LLC from September 2021 to July 2024.
+David Schiffman has been Portfolio Manager and Director of Fixed Income Investments at the Sub-Advisor since October 18, 2024.
+Mr. Schiffman was previously a Portfolio Manager at Aquila Investment Management LLC from September 2021 to October 2024.
 Mr. Schiffman was Chief Investment Officer and Senior Portfolio Manager of The Terra Group from 2020 to September 2021.
 Mr. Schiffman was Director of Insurance Investing at Foresters Investment Management Co. from 2017 to 2019, where he was responsible for the management and credit research of all investment-grade and high-yield fixed income, insurance-related assets.
 Previously, Mr. Schiffman was a senior fixed income portfolio manager and senior financial strategist at First Empire Asset Management from 2011 to 2017, a risk manager and senior compliance officer at UBS International from 2005 to 2011, a director of fixed income investments and senior fixed income portfolio manager at The Pension Boards - United Church of Christ from 2000 to 2005, and a portfolio manager at GRE Insurance Group from 1996 to 1999.
 Mr. Schiffman is a graduate of the State University of New York at Binghamton where he earned a Bachelor of Arts degree in Economics, as well as an MBA in Finance.
-Mr. Schiffman is a member of the Fixed Income Analysts Society and the Bond Club of New York.
+Mr. Schiffman is a member of the Fixed Income Analysts Society and holds FINRA Series 7 and 63 licenses.